15 Pairs of Words That Surprisingly Come From the Same Source

-Of and off were the exact same word but in a stressed vs. unstressed pronunciation.
+Of and off were once the exact same word but in a stressed vs. unstressed pronunciation.
 It wasn’t until the 17th century that they developed different uses to the point where they were considered different words.

 Etiquette was a French word for a note attached to something that listed its contents.
-It was borrowed into English as ticket and into Spanish as etiqueta where it came to be associated with the listed rules of protocol for the Spanish royal court.
+It was borrowed into English as ticket and into Spanish as etiqueta, where it came to be associated with the listed rules of protocol for the Spanish royal court.
 It then came back into French and English with the social protocol meaning.

-Both come from Latin specie, for appearance or form.
+Both come from Latin specie, for "appearance" or "form."
 Spice came into English first, from Old French espice.
 Species was later borrowed directly from Latin.

-In Anglo-Norman reward and regard were alternate pronunciations of the same thing.
+In Anglo-Norman, reward and regard were alternate pronunciations of the same thing.
 While the g version took on the senses of "to look at," "give attention to," and also "to merit, esteem, or respect," the w version settled into the current sense of giving something on merit.

 Both come from Latin nativus, meaning innate, natural.
-Naïve is natural in the sense of being unspoiled and native is an innate belonging to an origin.
+Naïve is "natural" in the sense of being unspoiled and native is an innate belonging to an origin.

-Tradition is from Latin tradere, for the act of handing over or handing down.
+Tradition is from the Latin tradere, for the act of handing over or handing down.
 Treason also comes from tradere, with the sense of handing over or delivering.
 The tray in betray also goes back to this sense of tradere.

 Both are approximations of the Persian word for turban, dulband, which a tulip was said to resemble.

-Grammar goes all the way back to Latin and Greek where it referred to all aspects of the study of literature.
-In the Middle Ages it came to be associated with just the linguistic parts and particularly with the study of Latin.
+Grammar goes all the way back to Latin and Greek, where it referred to all aspects of the study of literature.
+In the Middle Ages, it came to be associated with just the linguistic parts, and particularly with the study of Latin.
 The fancy, educated class studied Latin, and also things like magic and astrology, so the word grammar sometimes referred to that aspect too.
 A mispronounced version, glamour, went on to stand for the magical, enchanting quality we use it for today.